For the last few years, I've embarked on a project, and invited the social media world to join with me.

-But I'm not stopping only with blogging.
+But you don't have to stop with "blogging."
 Sure, it's called BlogElul but you can "blog" in any way you like.
 Maybe it's your daily Facebook update or tweet.
 Maybe it's your Instagram photos or SnapChat story?
-Now we have Vine and other quick-video services -- perhaps a daily 6-second video?
-Maybe you don't want to do it daily.
+Now we have quick-video services -- perhaps a daily 6-second video?
+(Challenge: somehow use that cool Boomerang app…) Maybe you don't want to do it daily.
 Maybe you just want to dip your toe into the experience, or just read (and share?) what others write.
 It's totally up to you.
 I always love to see the creative things that the #BlogElul community comes up with.

 And what about #ElulGram?
 This one is even more interpretive.
 Photos, art, illustrations, quotes -- what kinds of images can you put together to explore and interpret these High Holy Day themes?
 You don't have to limit your picture-sharing to Instagram (even though I totally appropriated the name), you can use any image-sharing site you'd like, such as Facebook, Pinterest, Twitter, Tumblr, etc. Whatever you do, tag it with #ElulGram so we can call share and follow.

 These themes and ideas are broad and open, and again -- there are NO RULES except the ones you make for yourself!